-That moment when someone you haven’t seen or heard from since you were 12 years old messages to tell you that although his politics are near-polar opposite yours, he’s been checking in on your Facebook for over a year to see if you’ve got any new political commentary and in the process realized that he’s envious of you because you have a clear gift for wordcraft.
+That moment when someone you haven’t seen or heard from since you were 13 years old messages (you’re not FB friends) to tell you that although his politics are near-polar opposite yours, he’s been checking in on your Facebook for over a year to see if you’ve got any new political commentary and in the process realized that he’s envious of you because you have a clear gift for wordcraft.

 And for a millisesecond, you experience the peace of a simple act of generosity, then he adds: “except for all of those obscenities, you’re an amazing wordsmith.”
 Then, in way of explaining— perhaps just to himself, for I didn’t inquire—why he has kept coming back he adds, having clearly resigned himself to the defects, “But: that’s just Amy.”

-You know, even just a few years ago, I didn’t used to cuss as much as I do now.
-I took great care to stifle my own expressivity and feelings so as not to make waves, going out of my way to avoid conflict or offending someone—often apologizing in advance with “sorry” for any potential that I might—because I not only didn’t know how to make space for myself, I also didn’t see that societal conditioning had damaged me.
-I didn’t see that from within the dawn of my human existence, the only thing allowed to manifest were within strict societal standards so subtle they became a prison of “you have to be nice or they’ll say you’re a bitch” and other mindfucks that weren’t true yet I never questioned.
+And even just a few years ago, I didn’t used to cuss as much as I do now.
+I took great care to stifle my own expressivity so as not to make waves, going out of my way to avoid offending someone because I not only didn’t know how to make space for myself, I also didn’t see my self separate from the societal conditioning that raised me.

 But experience paves new roads to truth.
-For in the last few years, things have gotten loud.
-Child trafficking, the meat “industry”, the double-barreled crises of anxiety and suicide, whales dying with tummies full of plastic and Trayvon, a kid, killed for wearing a sweatshirt, all existing as cattle prods for evolution, and it became that within the sights and sounds of a suffering world—amid the darkness of seeing my own self fall to the despair of others’ judgment—I woke to see that a society structured to be unjust, unfair, and unhappy is abusive and does not deserve me.
+And in the last few years things have gotten loud.
+Child trafficking, the meat “industry”, the double-barreled crises of anxiety and suicide, whales dying with tummies full of plastic and Trayvon, a kid, killed for wearing a sweatshirt…., all existing as cattle prods for evolutions.
+Since within the sights and sounds of this suffering world is the sights and sounds of a society structured on toxicity and denial which now must do better.